AMPLIFY ONGOING EXPERIENCES

 A requirement of being in Amplify is to participate in an Ongoing Experience, at least one per semester.
 The goal of these ongoing experiences are to support you, and to help you find community/connection somewhere on campus that you can stay with after your first year is over.
 We have worked with a few campus partners and have come up with a few “featured” experiences that we think are great, but overall these experiences can be flexible & should fit with what you want to do.
 We have read through your application and placed you into an experience based on your interests & our availability.

-Amplify staff and student staff will be checking in with you about your experience during the summer and as the semester goes on, so make sure your experience listed is one you are planning to attend!!
+Amplify staff and student staff will be checking in with you about your experience as the semester goes on, so make sure your experience listed is one you are planning to attend!!
 At the end of the semester, we will reach out to see how it went, what info/message you have for future Amplify students who choose that experience, and if you have any cool memories/photos/video clips you’d be willing to share from your experience.

 How do you change an ongoing experience?